0xEigenLabs/zk-mixer/README.md

 * `./run.sh mixer`

-Here we use `Groth16` and curve bn128 to generate verification key and proof key.
+Here we use `PlonK` and curve bn128 to generate verification key and proof key.
 More details are presented in reference 1.
 One point should be mentioned is [powersoftau](https://eprint.iacr.org/2017/1050), which adopts MPC to generate verifiable Random Beacon as CRS,  to secure their secret randomness throughout the duration of the protocol.

 * `npx hardhat node`